govuk-react/govuk-react/components/list-navigation/README.md

 </ListNavigation>
 ```

-Current recommended approach using the `asAnchor` HoC for GDS styled links
+Current recommended approach using the `asAnchor` HOC for GDS styled links
 ```jsx
 import { asAnchor } from '@govuk-react/hoc';